SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Subscripts
 ----------

-Extensions can add new :doc:`Subscripts` to an existing type.
+Extensions can add new subscripts to an existing type.
 This example adds an integer subscript to Swift's built-in ``Int`` type.
 This subscript ``[n]`` returns the decimal digit ``n`` places in from the right of the number,